Neurophysiology: History

+Antiquity

 Neurophysiology has been a subject of study since as early as 4,000 B.C.
 In the early B.C. years, most studies were of different natural sedatives like alcohol and poppy plants.
 In 1700 B.C., the Edwin Smith surgical papyrus was written.
 This papyrus was crucial in understanding how the ancient Egyptians understood the nervous system.
 This papyrus looked at different case studies about injuries to different parts of the body, most notably the head.
+The knowledge presents a rational and scientific approach to medicine in ancient Egypt.
 Beginning around 460 B.C., Hippocrates began to study epilepsy, and theorized that it had its origins in the brain.
 Hippocrates also theorized that the brain was involved in sensation, and that it was where intelligence was derived from.
-Hippocrates, as well as most ancient Greeks, believed that relaxation and a stress free environment was crucial in helping treat neurological disorders.
+Hippocrates, as well as most ancient Greeks, believed that relaxation and a stress free environment was crucial in helping treat neurological disorders, that "healthy Mediterranean diet and daily moderate physical activity can prevent disease".
 In 280 B.C., Erasistratus of Chios theorized that there were divisions in vestibular processing in the brain, as well as deducing from observation that sensation was located there.

 In 177 Galen theorized that human thought occurred in the brain, as opposed to the heart as Aristotle had theorized.
 The optic chiasm, which is crucial to the visual system, was discovered around 100 C.E. by Marinus.

-Circa 1000, Al-Zahrawi, living in Iberia, began to write about different surgical treatments for neurological disorders.
+Middle ages

+Abū Bakr al-Rāzī (864 or 865–925 or 935 C.E.), also known by his Latin name Rhazes, a Persian physician, philosopher, and alchemist, wrote a book for al-Mansur (Kitāb al-Manṣūrī) of 26 sections on body structures, including nerves, muscles, and organs such as the eyes and heart.
+It was translated into Latin by Gerard of Cremona around 1180. c.
+1000, Al-Zahrawi, living in Iberia, began to write about different surgical treatments for neurological disorders.
+He described a surgical procedure for treating such a neurological disease as migraine (in particular, ligation of the temporal artery for migraine), in his thirty-volume medical encyclopedia, the Kitab al-Tasrif manuscript, completed in the year 1000.
+Al-Zahrawi was first to discover the root cause of paralysis.
+In Persia, Avicenna (Ibn-Sina) presented detailed knowledge about skull fractures and their surgical treatments.
 In 1216, the first anatomy textbook in Europe, which included a description of the brain, was written by Mondino de Luzzi.
 In 1402, St Mary of Bethlehem Hospital (later known as Bedlam in Britain) was the first hospital used exclusively for the mentally ill.